Charles Hardy (Royal Navy officer, died 1744): Channel Fleet

 In December 1743 Hardy hoisted his flag on board the 90-gun ship of the line HMS Duke in the Channel Fleet.
 He served as second-in-command to Admiral Norris, with the fleet consisting of twenty-five ships of the line and twenty-four frigates and other craft.
 The fleet sailed off the Downs looking for the French fleet of Lieutenant-General Jacques Aymar de Roquefeuil et du Bousquet, which the English thought might attempt to sail to Dunkirk to escort a waiting army in the planned French invasion of Britain.
 The two fleets almost met off Dungeness on 24 February 1744 but de Roquefeuil retreated and Norris was unable to chase him because of deteriorating sea conditions.
 Norris then sent his three-decked ships of the line into Spithead under the command of Hardy, so that the large ships would be protected from the weather.
 War was officially declared on Britain by France on 20 March, beginning King George's War.
 Soon after this Hardy commanded a detached squadron of eleven ships of the line serving as an escort for storeships sent to restock the Mediterranean Fleet.
 Hardy had as his flagship the 90-gun ship of the line HMS Saint George.
 (Note: Hardy's squadron was as follows: The 90-gun HMS Saint George (Hardy's flagship), 90-gun HMS Sandwich (Rear-Admiral William Martin's flagship), 100-gun HMS Victory, 90-gun HMS Duke, 90-gun HMS Princess Royal, 80-gun HMS Princess Amelia, 80-gun HMS Cornwall, 80-gun HMS Shrewsbury, 70-gun HMS Northumberland, 70-gun HMS Monmouth, 70-gun HMS Captain, 60-gun HMS Princess Mary, 60-gun HMS Dreadnought, 40-gun HMS Torrington, 14-gun HMS Grenado and 14-gun HMS Grampus.)

 Hardy sailed with his squadron in late April.
-At the same time the Spanish were expecting a valuable convoy from Havana, and in order to safeguard this and possibly catch Hardy, the French Toulon Squadron was put to sea to join with the French at Cadiz and Spanish at Cartagena.
+At the same time the Spanish were expecting a valuable convoy from Havana, and in order to safeguard this and possibly catch Hardy, the French Toulon Squadron was put to sea to join with the French at Cádiz and Spanish at Cartagena.
 The French, however, only left Toulon on 20 September, and Hardy entered Lisbon on 3 May to ensure the safety of his ships.
 While making his voyage, two ships of his squadron, the 60-gun fourth-rate HMS Dreadnought and 14-gun sloop HMS Grampus, captured the French 26-gun frigate Médée on 27 April.
 At Lisbon Hardy left the convoy, which was expected to make its way to Gibraltar in sections.
 (Note: The merchant ships Hardy had left were forced to stay for a while because the winds were against them.
 While held up there the French discovered their location and sent a force from Brest to blockade them.
 Admiral Sir John Balchen broke the blockade with a large fleet on 28 July.)